fmxsh/tot-ontology/README.md

 Difference exist.
 The color blue and red are different.

-Thing exist.
-A thing is what it is not.
-The color blue is not red, not tall, not loud, not magnetic.
-When we remove all things we know blue is not, then we see that what remains is the quality of blue.
-Thus, the color blue is blue.
-A thing is not non-existing, because a non-existing thing is different from the thing.
-Blue is not blue, if blue does not exist.
 Nothingness does not exist, because nothingness implies the non-existence of a thing.
 So nothingness would have to be a thing for it to not exist.
 And a thing implies existence.
 Thingness does not exist as a contrast to nothingness.
 Thingness exist in contrast to other thingness.
 Thingness in contrast to nothingness would mean nothingness is a thing that thingness is in contrast to, like blue is to red, but nothing is nota thing in any way.